totallynotdrait/file_dialog/README.md

 Note: The file dialog callback can be changed by using ```change_callback()```

 # Installation
-- Download the zip file and extract it
+- Download repository with git ```git clone https://github.com/totallynotdrait/file_dialog``` or download the zip file and extract it
 - Move the file_dialog folder into your project and then import fdialog.py or the FileDialog class

 # Features
-- Nice and beautiful interface
+- Nice interface
 - Modern icons for different file exstensions
 - Shortcut menu with also a list of external and internal drives
 - Complete customization of the file dialog window and it's features